-A copy of Baylis Media Ltd's Editorial policy and objectives (updated in July 2017) is included with this report.
+A copy of Baylis Media Ltd's Editorial policy and protocols (updated in December 2019) is included with this report.

 Baylis Media Ltd editorial policy and protocols

 Editorial policy:

 "Baylis Media Ltd's publications must contain comprehensive news coverage for the benefit of their audience and the wider community and those publications must reflect the views of, and provide a voice for, that community.